How to Choose the Best Enzyme Product for Your Needs

 Let's talk about 7 digestive questions and which product you should try.

-1. Don't know where to start?
+1. Don't know where to start with choosing an enzyme?

 If you don't know what to start with, use a broad-spectrum product:

 Adjusting to Zyme Prime is not difficult.
 Zyme Prime is mild and low in protein-digesting enzymes (proteases).
 It should not cause any discomfort and is an excellent starter product for the sensitive gut.

 If you do not see desired results with Zyme Prime, either increase the dose, add another product (AFP-Peptizyde, or No-Fenol) or switch to TriEnza.

 TriEnza is a stronger broad-spectrum product.
 It contains enzymes from AFP-Peptizyde for proteins, enzymes from Zyme Prime for fats and carbohydrates, and 1/2 the enzymes from No-Fenol (xylanase) for certain fruits and vegetables.

 TriEnza is higher in enzymes for proteins than Zyme Prime.
 TriEnza has DPP IV enzyme activity, unlike Zyme Prime, and may be an alternative to the GFCF diet.

 Recommended dosing for TriEnza is 1 or 2 capsules with each meal.
 You may want to start dosing TriEnza with one meal per day and increase gradually to 2 capsules per meal.